Potential and limitations of quantum extreme learning machines: Introduction

 \section{Introduction}

-\parTitle{Classical RCs and ELMs} Reservoir computers (RC) \cite{lukovsevivcius2009reservoir,lukosevicius2012practical,angelatos2021reservoir,jaeger2001echo,jaeger2004harnessing,van2017advances} and extreme learning machines (ELMs) \cite{huang2004extreme,huang2011extreme,wang2021review} are computational paradigms that leverage fixed, nonlinear dynamics to efficiently extract information from a given dataset.
+\parTitle{Classical RCs and ELMs} Extreme learning machines (ELMs) \cite{huang2004extreme,huang2011extreme,wang2021review} and Reservoir computers (RC) \cite{lukovsevivcius2009reservoir,lukosevicius2012practical,angelatos2021reservoir,jaeger2001echo,jaeger2004harnessing,van2017advances} are computational paradigms that leverage fixed, nonlinear dynamics to efficiently extract information from a given dataset.
 In the classical context, these schemes rely on evolving input data through some nonlinear mapping --- typically recurrent neural networks with fixed weights --- which augment the dimensionality of the data, easing the extraction of the properties of interest.
 The main discriminator between RCs and ELMs is whether the reservoir being used can deploy an internal memory.
 More precisely, RCs hold memory of the inputs seen at previous iterations, making them suitable for {temporal data processing}~\cite{lukosevicius2012practical}.
 ELMs instead use memoryless reservoirs.
 Although this makes the training of ELMs easier, it also makes them unsuitable for temporal data processing.

 \parTitle{How do RCs work\\ Broadly speaking, RCs and ELMs both comprise a \textit{reservoir} and a \textit{readout stage}.
 The reservoir implements a mapping on the input data, and is characterised by fixed, often randomly pre-chosen, parameters.
 The readout stage is usually a single neural network layer, whose parameters are trained for example via linear regression.
 The neurons of this output layer encode the output of the RC.
 The trained parameters are the weights of the connections between reservoir and output layer.
 Two aspects of RC schemes are worth remarking: the nonlinear ``scrambling'' dynamics offered by the fixed-weights reservoir, and the memory effects brought about by the natural flow of data through a reservoir, which can induce correlations between the outputs at different iterations.
 Such memory is the main difference between ELMs and RCs: in the former, the reservoir has no memory capacity, and there is thus no correlation between outputs at different iterations. }